penzata/ORM/README.md

 #### The ORM Manager can work with generic entities under these constraints:
 * every entity class must have an @Entity annotation;
-* the ID field of the class should always be placed as the first field and must have an @Id annotation.
+* every entity class must have a field (Long or Integer) with @Id annotation.

 #### Methods that the ORM Manager provides:
 * _register_ - providing an entity class or multiple ones, creates table(s) in DB based on the entity's properties;